eomahony/Numberjack/README.md

 # Numberjack
-## A Python constraint programming platform
+## A Python platform for Combinatorial Optimisation

 ## What is Numberjack?

-Numberjack is a modelling package written in Python for constraint programming.
-Python benefits from a large and active programming community, Numberjack is therefore a perfect tool to embed CP technology into larger applications.
+Numberjack is a modelling package written in Python for combinatorial optimisation.
+Python benefits from a large and active programming community, Numberjack is therefore a perfect tool to embed optimisation technology into larger applications.
 It is designed to support a number of underlying C/C++ solvers seamlessly and efficiently.
 There are a number of available back-ends: three mixed integer programming solvers ([Gurobi][gurobiopt], [CPLEX][cplex], and [SCIP][scipopt]), satisfiability solvers ([MiniSat][minisat], [Walksat][walksat], and many others), a constraint programming solver (Mistral), and a weighted constraint satisfaction solver ([Toulbar2][toulbar2]).

 * Numberjack offers a high level constraint programming language
 * Numberjack directly benefits from python's features and modules